Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 Team communication is a crucial element in establishing great teamwork across the workplace.

-The flow of new ideas, recognition for your efforts thus far, feedback that inspires you to improve further, or, in gist, everything beneficial that comes from teamwork, requires constant, proper communication.
+The flow of new ideas, recognition for your efforts thus far, feedback that inspires you to improve further — everything beneficial that comes from teamwork, requires constant, proper communication.

 We spoke about this to Dr. Raffaello Antonino, a senior lecturer in counseling psychology, who agrees that team communication influences all aspects of teamwork.